Date: January 25th, 2018

 About Dr. Chris Heilman

-Dr. Christina Heilman is a Sports Psychologist, as well as a personal trainer (CSCS and ATC) who earned her PhD in Sport and Exercise Psychology from the University of Utah.
+Dr. Christina Heilman is a Sport Psychologist, as well as a personal trainer (CSCS and ATC) who earned her PhD in Sport and Exercise Psychology from the University of Utah.
 She is an avid skier, but loves a lot of sports, including all aspects of rock climbing.

 She does work with athletes of all kinds, one-on-one and in group/team settings.
-She’s also just finished writing a textbook on sports psychology called Elevate Your Excellence: The Mindset and Methods that Make Champions.
+She’s also just finished writing a textbook on sport psychology called Elevate Your Excellence: The Mindset and Methods that Make Champions.

-Chris is the same sports psychologist you heard Sam Elias talk about in my interview with him about his experience with the BD Bootcamp.
+Chris is the same sport psychologist you heard Sam Elias talk about in my interview with him about his experience with the BD Bootcamp.
 He credited Dr. Heilman with a lot of his success after the bootcamp because she helped him become calmer and more focused on and off the wall.

 I also interviewed her a while back and you can listen to that here: www.trainingbeta.com/media/chris-heilman.